padok-team/Padok-Stack/README.md

-# Don't use, got gitlab -> https://gitlab.com/padok-team/Padok-Stack
+# Don't use, go to gitlab -> https://gitlab.com/padok-team/Padok-Stack
 # Padok Stack

 This repository contains all the resources used to build and deploy a standard Padok Cloud Stack: